A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Appendix

 \subsection{Proofs}

-\begin{proof}[Proof of Proposition \ref{prop: ancestral expansion}] Equation \eqref{eq: ancestral expansion} is obtained by iteratively substituting structural equations, where each equation has a left-hand side belonging to $\bm{S}$, until all vertices $X_l \notin \bm{S}$ are eliminated from the right-hand side.
-This substitution procedure is guaranteed to terminate, since $\bm{G}$ has no cycle and $\bm{V}$ is a finite set. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop:ancestral expansion}] Equation~\eqref{eq:ancestral expansion} is obtained by iteratively substituting structural equations, where each equation has a left-hand side not belonging to $\bm{S}$, until all vertices $X_l \notin \bm{S}$ are eliminated from the right-hand side.
+This substitution procedure is guaranteed to terminate, since $G$ has no cycles and $\bm{V}$ is a finite set. \end{proof}

 To prove the theorems presented in this paper, we introduce some random variables and establish several lemmas.
 Fix an arbitrary vertex $X_i \in \bm{V}$ and a set $\bm{S} \subset \bm{V} \setminus \{X_i\}$.
 For $X_i$, each $X_p \in \bm{S}_1$, and each $X_q \in \bm{S}_2$, define the random variables $\tilde{X}_i$, $\tilde{X}_p$, and $\tilde{X}_q$ as follows: